cknoll/django-sober/README.md

 ## Future development
 As stated, the software is currently in alpha-status and might be considered as an experimental proof of concept.
 It serves to generate some feedback and ideally some reinforcement of the development team.
-Reporting issues is encouraged, filing PRs even more.
+Reporting issues is encouraged, filing pull requests even more.
-Contributing guide is in preparation.
+A guide for how to contribute is in preparation.

 ## License
 The code of this project is licensed under AGPL.